Lordfirespeed/Lethal-Company-Augmented-Enhancer/README.md

 ### Passive Income
 'Passive income' (credits handed out at the end of each day) can be configured.

 ### Quota Formula
 - The starting quota can be configured
+- The exponent for the polynomial quota increase can be configured
-- The multiplier for quadratic quota increase can be configured
+- The multiplier for polynomial quota increase can be configured
 - The multiplier for constant quota increase can be configured
 - The randomness of quota increase can be configured